tdauth/dmdf/README.md

 The struct `Fellow` allows the creation of fellows.

 ### Custom Item Types <a name="core_systems_custom_item_types"></a>
+All custom item types are created in the method `ItemTypes.init()` since they must be available in every map.

+To hide the icon of an item ability when the backpack is open, the ability of the item should be added to a spellbook ability with the same ID as the spellbook of the character unit.
+Then, the spellbook ability should be added to the item instead of the actual ability.
+Disable the spellbook ability for all players in the method `ItemTypes.onInit()`.
+The contained ability will still be enabled and when the backpack is enabled, the icon will be inside the spellbook of the character.
+This avoids hiding favorite spells of the character.

 To add range items like bows you have to create a custom item type.
+The range items are realized by using a different unit type for every character class which has a range attack type.
+When equipping a range item, the character's unit type is morphed into the other unit type with the help of passive hero transformation.
+The struct `RangeItemType` realizes the passive hero transformation.
+It should be used to creat custom range item types.

 To use the proper attack animations the IDs of the item types have to added to methods like `ItemTypes.itemTypeIdIsTwoHandedLance()` for example.